-After watching Tales by Light some may say they are risking their life to get the perfect shot, that might be true.
-But the way I see what they do, where they go to and “how they risk their lives”, is a result of what love means in their profession.
-I believe that people like these five photographers are the ones responsible for taking these remote areas to the home of each of the 7 billion people across the globe that are limited in where they go to.
-I've learned that travel photographers, teach us photography, history, geography, and most important, they teach us what is to live life.
+After watching Tales by Light some may say they are risking their life to get the perfect shot.
+People like these five photographers are the ones responsible for taking these remote areas to the home of each of the 7 billion people across the globe that are limited in where they go to.
+Travel photographers, teach us photography, history, geography, and most important, they teach us what is to live life.
 They put their fear on the side and face the greatest things created on earth.

 We can notice that by reaching places that are different from what you live back home, the key to get the best photographs is being respectful and only interact when your object wants to, if you do so, you are going to get better pictures, better experiences, you will have the time of your life.

 Each episode has and average of 24 minutes, taking us to places that have never been explored let alone photographed.
 They travelled to the crystal clear waters of the South Pacific Archipelago of Tonga, to the Port Town of Rabaul, and the most threatened tribal communities in Papua New Guinea, to the Northern India, to the blue water of Vanuatu seeking the clarity and light to capture the immersive world of free diving, to the top of canyon in the United States of America, some go to freeze actions in Alaska, to the wildlife in East Africa, to Antarctica and Ethiopia, creating traditional photos to become valuable records of what was once.